danielelozzi/SPEED/R package/speedAnalyzerR/README.md

 # speedAnalyzerR

-A command-line-only R package inspired by the `speed-analyzer` Python package.
+An experimental, command-line-only R package inspired by the `speed-analyzer` Python package.
-It focuses on eye-tracking datasets: converting to a lightweight BIDS-like layout, basic summaries/plots, and a simple video overlay option (if FFmpeg is available via the `av` package).
+It focuses on eye-tracking datasets: converting to a lightweight BIDS-like structure, basic summaries/plots, and a simple video overlay option (if FFmpeg is available via the `av` package).

 ## CLI usage (after installing the package)